tearitco/SRW-Engine-MV-Public/docs/manual.md

 \<pilotPPYield:10\><br>

 \<pilotGrantsGainsTo:1\> If specified all exp, kills and PP gained by this pilot will be added to the pilot with the specified id instead.<br>
+\<pilotSubTwinOnly:1> If specified the unit can only be the sub twin in a paired unit.
+If two units with this property are paired together this restriction is lifted.<br>
+\<pilotMainTwinOnly:1\> If specified the unit can only be the main twin in a paired unit.
+If two units with this property are paired together this restriction is lifted.

 #### Stat growth rates